-Alejandro Quiroz, Chairman of the Board, President and CEO of InveStore, a U.S. Holding Company with investments in printing, commercial real estate and food companies in both the United States and Mexico.
-Mr. Quiroz, currently a resident of San Antonio, Texas, has been founder, shareholder and advisor for different print companies for more than twenty years.
-He has also been involved in the commercial real estate market in the United States as an investor in different partnerships.
-Mr. Quiroz is a member of both the Compensation Committee and Nominating and Corporate Governance Committee.
-Mr. Quiroz was crucial in putting together a group of investors to form the Leader Graphic Arts Group in Mexico.
-He was one of the founders and Chairman of the Mexican Franchise Association in Mexico and was one of the founders and Chairman of the Mexican Entrepreneurs Association (AEM) in San Antonio, Texas.
-Mr. Quiroz’s extensive experience in running businesses in both the United States and Mexico provide him with a strong insight into cross-border, legal and cultural challenges facing United States companies doing business in Mexico, and vice-versa.
-His skills and expertise make him an appropriate and valuable member of our Board and our Compensation and Nominating and Corporate Governance Committees.
+Alejandro Quiroz, entrepreneur.
+Mr. Quiroz is involved in investments in printing and commercial real estate companies in both the United States and Mexico.
+Mr. Quiroz, currently a resident of the United States, has been a founder and shareholder of, and an advisor to, different print companies for more than thirty years.
+He was crucial in putting together a group of investors to form the Leader Graphic Arts Group in Mexico.
+Mr. Quiroz has also been involved in the commercial real estate market in the United States as an investor in different partnerships.
+Mr. Quiroz is the Chairman of the Compensation Committee.
+He was a founders and Chairman of the Mexican Franchise Association in Mexico and was a founder and Chairman of the Mexican Entrepreneurs Association (AEM) in the United States.
+He has participated as an independent director of Medica Sur in Mexico since 2015.
+Medica Sur is a public company that, since 2013, is the first hospital and health services supplier abroad the United States to be part of the Mayo Clinic network.
+Mr. Quiroz’s extensive experience in running businesses in both the United States and Mexico provides him with a strong insight into cross border, legal and cultural challenges facing United States companies doing business in Mexico, and vice-versa.
+His skills and expertise make him an appropriate and valuable member of our Board and Chairman of our Compensation Committee.